Chapter 4 : Metaphysics

 B. IDEALISM: ALL THINGS THAT EXIST ARE IDEAS IN SOME MIND

-C. DUALISM: MINDS AND BODIES EXIST AND ARE SEPARATE SUBSTANCES
+C. DUALISM: ALL THINGS THAT EXIST ARE EITHER MATTER OR SPIRIT SEPARATE SUBSTANCES

 D. POST MODERN THEORIES